How menopause can affect women at work

 Check out our blog on Menopause in the workplace – the real cost of poor support.

-The business case for taking action
+The business case for taking action with menopause matters training

 - Menopausal women are the fastest growing workforce demographic, which means that nearly 8 out of 10 of menopausal women are in work.